 At age 15, I played for my first wedding ceremony, and quickly established a solid clientele for weddings, banquets, receptions and other special occasions.
 During high school, I was twice selected as the principal harpist for the Wisconsin State High School Honors Orchestra.
 Additionally, I frequently played at Irish Fest in Milwaukee, Wisconsin (as part of my harp instructor's ensemble), and performed as a soloist at the Rose Festival at Boerner Botanical Gardens (Hales Corners, Wisconsin), the Milwaukee Symphony Orchestra Showcase House, and the Mitchell Park Domes (Milwaukee, Wisconsin).

-After my graduation from Albion College, I relocated to Valparaiso, Indiana, to attend graduate school at Valparaiso University.
+I then relocated to Valparaiso, Indiana, to attend graduate school at Valparaiso University.
 Since completing my Master of Arts in Liberal Studies - concentration in History in December 2006, I have continued to perform for weddings, church services and special events in the Midwestern United States.
 Recent events include the 2012 Methodist Hospital Foundation's annual black tie gala and the 2013 Methodist Hospital Foundation coronation dinner.

 Find me on Facebook: facebook.com/timelessharpist